kaevans/Communications-Sample/readme.md

     ```bash
     cd Communications-Sample
     ```
+3. Configure pre-requisites
-3. Change the 8 variables in the `test.ps1` script to match your Azure environment and run `test.ps1` to send a test email using your new authenticated sender with a custom MailFrom address.
+4. Change the 8 variables in the `test.ps1` script to match your Azure environment and run `test.ps1` to send a test email using your new authenticated sender with a custom MailFrom address.

 ## Requirements

+- PowerShell 7 or higher
 - Latest version of the Azure CLI
 - Latest version of the Communication module for the Azure CLI
 - Permission to create service principals in your Entra tenant